jordicenzano/fmp4-stream-online-segmenter/README.md

 //TODO: live - tcp mode
-# Usage in the console to process TCP streams (live)
+# TODO: Usage in the console to process TCP streams (live)

 It provides a server TCP socket to ingest a TS TCP stream, and it generates a live EVENT or WINDOW chunklist, it also saves the chunk files indicating them as growing files, useful if you want to implement [LHLS](https://medium.com/@periscopecode/introducing-lhls-media-streaming-eb6212948bef) or reduce latency using chunked transfer.
 See Note 2 if you want to test it.